 Now, change the directory into the project folder and install the required dependencies:

 Every framework has its strengths and weaknesses.
 It all depends on what you want and the type of application you intend to build.
 Even though NestJS has a lot of advantages over Hapi, that doesn’t mean Hapi isn’t ideal for certain use cases.
 I won’t advise you to choose Hapi over NestJS or vice versa.
 If you have an application that requires you to use Hapi, go for it.
 The same applies to NestJS.

-In this article, we compared two major Node.js frameworks, Hapi and NestJS, based on their use cases, performance, popularity, architecture, scalability, and database support.
+In this article, we compared two major Node.js frameworks, Hapi and NestJS, based on their use cases, performance, popularity, architecture, scalability, support of nested routing, and database support.
 We also learned how to create a basic project with these frameworks.
 Feel free to choose the framework that best suits your needs.
 I hope you enjoyed this article!
 Happy coding!